Portugal Golden Visa 2026: Complete Guide to EU Residency

 Citizenship planning

-Naturalisation is currently 7 years for EU/CPLP nationals and 10 years for others, subject to all applicable requirements.
+Naturalisation is currently 7 years for EU/CPLP nationals and 10 years for others, counted from the date the first residence card is issued and subject to all applicable requirements.
 Families considering CPLP citizenship as part of a longer-term Portugal plan can review São Tomé citizenship by investment.

 Long-term residence clock under the new nationality law